-With Ramadan ending, Eid is just around the corner.
-It is an auspicious festival celebrated with great pomp and big feasts.
-After a long month of abstinence, if you stuff your stomach with loads of food it will definitely not be healthy for you or your stomach.
-We get it, so many scrumptious delicacies in one place is hard to avoid.
+Eid al-Fitr will begin in the evening of 4 June which will put an end to Ramdan a month long period of fasting .
+Eid is a very auspicious day which is celebrated with all across the world with full enthusiasm.
+The festival involves big feasts.
+After a month long fast of you stuff your stomach with loads of food it will definitely not be healthy for you or your stomach.
+The festival offers you so many scrumptious delicacies in one place which are hard to avoid.
 But it is important to avoid certain foods and keep in mind certain things if you do not want to spoil the fun by getting sick.
 Here are some useful tips to help to stay healthy this Eid:

 Minimum Salt Intake